NeuroAssociates/seastack/README.md

 Attribute | Value
 ------------ | -------------
-sea-src | Path of HTML as component sea-data | Path of Json data
+sea-src | Path of HTML as component sea-data | Path of JSON data

 ## Result